Claude Frollo (Disney character): The Hunchback of Notre Dame

-In the film, Frollo and his soldiers capture a group of Romani people attempting to immigrate to Paris on a boat.
-A Roma woman in the group attempts to flee with her deformed baby, but Frollo kills her outside Notre Dame Cathedral, when she sought sanctuary to escape from him.
-Aghast at the baby's deformity, Frollo tries to kill the child by throwing him into a nearby well to drown, but the cathedral's Archdeacon intervenes and accuses Frollo of murdering an innocent woman in front of the cathedral.
-Fearing divine retribution, Frollo reluctantly agrees to raise the deformed child in Notre Dame as his son, to atone for his sin and in the hope that the hunchback will someday be "useful" to him.
-He mockingly names the child "Quasimodo" (meaning "half-formed"), and teaches him that the world outside the cathedral is a sinful place full of people who would hate and shun him for his deformity, even lying that his mother had tried to drown him and that Frollo saved him from this fate.
+In the film, Frollo and his soldiers capture a group of Romani people attempting to immigrate to Paris on a boat; a Roma woman in the group attempts to flee with her deformed baby, but Frollo, believing it to be stolen goods, pursues her to Notre Dame Cathedral, when she sought sanctuary to escape from him.
+Frollo knocks her down, and she strikes her head and dies.
+Aghast at the baby's deformity, Frollo tries to kill the child by throwing him into a nearby well, but the cathedral's Archdeacon intervenes and accuses Frollo of murdering an innocent woman in front of the cathedral.
+Fearing divine retribution, Frollo reluctantly agrees to raise the deformed child in Notre Dame as his son, to atone for his sin and in the hope that he will someday be "useful" to him.
+He mockingly names the child "Quasimodo" (meaning "half-formed"), and teaches him that the world outside the cathedral is a sinful place full of people who would shun him for his deformity, even lying that his mother abandoned him and that Frollo saved him from this fate.

 Twenty years later, in the Palace of Justice, Frollo appoints a new Captain of the Guard, Phoebus, stating his intent to eradicate the city's Romani population by discovering their sanctuary, the "Court of Miracles".
-While attending the annual Festival of Fools, Frollo discovers a Romani dancer, Esmeralda, who attracts and disgusts him with her beauty; she dances in front of him and kisses him on the nose.
+While attending the annual Festival of Fools, Frollo discovers a Romani dancer, Esmeralda, who attracts him with her beauty; she dances in front of him and kisses him on the nose.
 He finds that Quasimodo has left the bell tower and joined the Festival.
-Even after being crowned King of the Fools for his deformity, Quasimodo is humiliated by the crowd after Frollo's guards start a riot.
+After being crowned King of the Fools for his deformity, Quasimodo is humiliated by the crowd after Frollo's guards start a riot.
 To teach him a lesson for disobeying him, Frollo refuses to help him, going so far as to refuse Phoebus' request to stop the cruelty, until Esmeralda defiantly frees Quasimodo.
 Phoebus refuses to arrest her for witchcraft inside Notre Dame and instead tells Frollo that she has claimed sanctuary inside the cathedral; the Archdeacon orders Frollo and his men out, reminding him of his promise of never again assaulting the cathedral.
 Frollo lusts after Esmeralda, sniffing her hair and calling her beautiful.